Join Us for the 13th Annual Big Paddle!

 There is rich history all along the Lewis River to Vancouver Lake Water Trail.
 Since time immemorial Chinookan Peoples of the Lower Columbia River have called the land along the Columbia River home.
 The village of Cathlapotle, located on what is now the Carty Unit of the Ridgefield National Wildlife Refuge, was one of the largest on the river.
-The village was excavated in 1990s, and a replica Plankhouse built on the Refuge as an education and interpretive center.
-Learn more about the archaeological site.
-Learn more about the Plankhouse.
+The village was excavated in the 1990s, and a replica Plankhouse was built on the Refuge as an education and interpretive center.
+Learn more about the archaeological site and the Plankhouse.

 The Lower Columbia Estuary Partnership joins us at Big Paddle running the Big Canoe tours and bringing some great science and nature learning opportunities in the Paddlers Village.
-You can learn from the Estuary Partnership at anytime!
+You can learn from the Estuary Partnership at any time.
 Their website has a collection of activity videos to learn about science and nature in and around your home.
-Click here to check it out!

 There is so much you can do to help protect our streams, rivers, and lakes!

 There are numerous opportunities for wildlife viewing along the Lewis River to Vancouver Lake Trail.
 The Ridgefield National Wildlife Refuge is situated along Lake River at the Confluence with the Columbia and boasts.
-Learn more about the Habitat and Wildlife on the Refuge here.
+Learn more about the Habitat and Wildlife on the Refuge.